embassynetwork/modernomad/docs/deployment.md

 In Django, there are various ways of adding the hash of the content of a static file to the filename, but this hasn't been implemented yet.

+### Thumbnails

+Thumbnails are generated with django-imagekit when a model is saved.
+If you change the thumbnail specification in the model, or need to regenerate the thumbnails for whatever reason, run `./manage.py generateimages`.

 ### Testing production static files locally

 The Docker Compose file `docker-compose.production.yml` approximates a production setup so you can check the compilation of static files.
 Run it with: